 How To Automatically Organize Similar Type Of Files In Specific Folders

-I love to keep my Linux desktop well organized.
+I always love to keep my Linux desktop well organized.
 I have created separate folders for each file types and saved them in the respective folders.
 I have a folder named ‘Entertainment’ to store my movies, videos, and audio files.
 A folder called ‘Official’ contains all my work related stuffs.
 ‘Personal’ folder contains my photos, documents etc. ‘Software’ folder contains all sort of software stuffs like OS images, applications.
 I hope everyone like to organize their stuffs as well.
 For those who are too lazy to organize their stuffs and keeping all type of files and folders in a common folder, there is a command line called “Classifier” can help you.

 Since it is written using python language, we can easily install it using pip, a python package manager.